 Both programs provide opportunities for children to develop skills that help with their personal sense of responsibility, independence, initiative, communication, collaboration, creativity, critical thinking, and risk taking.
 Both programs place the students in a friendly, safe environment with strong adult leadership and supervision where students develop their non-cognitive skills so necessary for success in higher education and their future work environments.
 Together, these programs provide a single and complementary outdoor education curriculum.

-Echo Hill will make their annual visit to the Barrie Campus to work with Lower Elementary (grades 1-3) on October 7, 2019.
+Echo Hill visits Barrie Campus annually to work with Lower Elementary (grades 1-3).
 An outdoor program with Echo Hill's naturalists and its well-developed science and ecology curriculum, all Lower Elementary students are guided to understand, appreciate and make personal connections with the unique environmental resources of the Barrie Campus.
 As students smell, touch, see, hear, and taste to learn, abstract concepts become real, tangible, and visible.
 Students learn to observe, incorporate previous knowledge, formulate questions, and draw conclusions.
 Activities include individual and group initiatives aimed at building and enhancing confidence, self-esteem, and cooperation.
 There is no cost to parents for the Echo Hill on Barrie Campus visit.

 Traditionally, the environmental education program that Echo Hill offers our students has been excellent and we wish to maintain our outdoor relationship with them.
 However, we will no longer have distant, overnight trips for lower elementary; overnight trips will now begin in upper elementary.
 Instead, we are extending the "Echo Hill on Barrie Campus" program annually to all of our Grades 1-3 students.
 We are working with Echo Hill to offer a rich program with a different environmental focus each year for the Barrie campus.
 With gratitude and appreciation for all that Echo Hill provides to our students and teachers, we are hopeful to continue this beneficial relationship for many years.